tobier/eeprog/README.md

 ## Hardware

-The hardware is implemented as a shield for the Arduino Uno R3, utilizing the digital I/O ports and I²C pins.
+The hardware is implemented as a shield for the Arduino Uno R3, utilizing the digital I/O ports for shifting data and address.

 ![](docs/schematic-eeprog-arduino-uno.svg)

-The shield only supports the 8K AT28C64 EEPROM at this moment.
+The shield only supports the 8K AT28C64 EEPROM at this moment, but could be modified to support larger EEPROMs.